ansible-lockdown/Windows-2022-STIG/README.md

 We encourage you (the community) to contribute to this role.
 Please read the rules below.

 - Your work is done in your own individual branch.
-Make sure to Signed-off and GPG sign all commits you intend to merge.
+Make sure to Signed-off and GPG sign all commits you to intend to merge.
 - All community Pull Requests are pulled into the devel branch.
 - Pull Requests into devel will confirm your commits have a GPG signature, Signed-off, and a functional test before being approved.
 - Once your changes are merged and a more detailed review is complete, an authorized member will merge your changes into the main branch for a new release.